apache/drill/_docs/configure-drill/070-configuring-user-impersonation.md

 When impersonation is disabled and user Bob issues a query through the SQLLine client, SQLLine passes the query to the connecting Drillbit.
 The Drillbit executes the query as the system user that started the Drill process on the node.
 For the purpose of this example, we will assume that the system user has full access to the file system.
 Drill executes the query and returns the results back to the client.
 ![](http://i.imgur.com/4XxQK2I.png)

-When impersonation is enabled and user Bob issues a query through the SQLLine client, the Drillbit executes the query against the file system as Bob.
+When impersonation is enabled and user Bob issues a query through the SQLLine client, the Drillbit uses Bob's credentials to access data in the file system.
 The file system checks to see if Bob has permission to access the data.
 If so, Drill returns the query results to the client.
 If Bob does not have permission, Drill returns an error.
 ![](http://i.imgur.com/oigWqVg.png)

 ## Impersonation Support